 Unlike a data center, cloud computing does not require time or capital to get up and running.
 Instead, most cloud computing providers offer a range of affordable subscription plans to meet customers’ budget and scale the service to their actual needs.
 And data centers take time to build, whereas cloud services are available for use almost immediately after registration.

 Going forward, cloud computing services will become increasingly attractive with a low cost and convenient service.
 It creates a new way to facilitate collaboration and information access across great geographic distances while reducing the costs.
-Therefore, compared with the traditional data center, the future of cloud computing is definitely much brighter.
+Therefore, compared cloud computing vs data center, the future of cloud computing is definitely much brighter.